Public Health in China

 - Taught by Chinese language instructors from Peking University.

 While there is no language prerequisite to participate in the China summer program, students are required to take intensive Mandarin language training while in China.
 Four to seven levels are offered, depending on the student’s skill level.
-The material covered during the program is equivalent to two quarters of Chinese classes at Northwestern.
+Please note that all students who plan to continue their language studies at Northwestern after the program will be required to take an oral and written language placement exam to determine the appropriate language level.

 The Great Wall

-An annual highlight of the program, students will have the opportunity to climb one of the most beautiful and well-preserved sections of the Great Wall of China, the Jinshanlong section.
+An annual highlight of the program, students will have the opportunity to climb one of the most beautiful and well-preserved sections of the Great Wall of China, the Jinshanling section.